 Photo of Barbara Machado

-Barbara Machado is a summer associate in the firm's San Diego office.
+Barbara Machado is an associate in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Diego (Downtown) office.

 On July 10, 2023, California Governor Gavin Newsom signed into law a package of bills intended to accelerate critical infrastructure projects across the State aimed at achieving monumental climate and clean energy goals while also creating up to 400,000 jobs.
 With the goal of “building more, faster,” this infrastructure streamlining package will take effect immediately, and includes portions of Newsom’s previously proposed infrastructure package reforming the California Environmental Quality Act (CEQA)[1].Continue Reading Build More, Faster?
 Newsom Signs Infrastructure and Budget Legislation